fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.2.2 =
+Fixes issue introduced in 2.2.1 with an incorrect function name (sorry about that)

 = 2.2.1 =
 Better SEO by adding the ability to remove the "from" links - Thanks <a href="http://yoast.com/">Joost de Valk</a>

 == Changelog ==

+= 2.2.2 =
+* Fix issue introduced in 2.2.1 with an incorrect function name '_hashtagLink' (sorry about that)

 = 2.2.1 =
 * Add missing space between "from" and "in reply to"